pojosontheweb/ttt-stripes-quickstart/ARTICLE.md

 2. the View handles the rendering of the data

-With most of the Java MVCs, the link between the Controller and the View is "loose-typed" : the Controller is not linked to the View at compile-time, and the View gets its data from a loose-typed, map-style structure.
+With most of the Java MVCs, the link between the Controller and the View is "weakly-typed" : the Controller is not linked to the View at compile-time, and the View gets its data from a weakly-typed, map-style structure.
 There is a gap between Controller and View, that the compiler cannot help to fill.

 This makes for bug-prone code, as you cannot detect errors at compile-time, and instead get runtime exceptions.

-## JSP : The Loose-typed Way
+## JSP : The Weakly-Typed Way

 Let's illustrate the problem, using Stripes, and plain JSP.